mbalazin/cse599c-17sp-projects/aqp-systems/postgres/Readme.md

 # How well can POSTGRES handle approximate queries?
 [POSTGRES](https://www.postgresql.org/) is an open source database that has been developed and maintained both by industry and academia for the last two decades.
 From release 9.5, postgres started supporting sampling in order to enable approximate query processing.
 There is a huge body of work in the database community relating to estimation of query results from a sample of the database.
-There are several types of sampling techniques that are prevelant and each is known to provide unbiased estimators for different types of queries.

 ## Sampling Support
 Postgres supports two simple sampling techniques, namely **bernoulli** and **system** sampling.
 In Bernoulli sampling, the complete relation is scanned and individual tuples are randomly chosen (imagine a coin flip).
 The key bottleneck here is that the even if the query runs on a sample of data, we pay the cost of scanning the whole relation once.
 In some cases, this in itself could be a heavy operation.